kabanovskyd/backman/README.md

 ### Setup ###
-Initialize a new backman configuration: bashbackman init
+Initialize a new backman configuration:
+`backman init`
 This will prompt you for:

-Your GCS bucket name
-Path to your GCP credentials JSON file
+- Path to your GCP credentials JSON file
+- Directories to add to tracking
+- GCS bucket name(s)

-The configuration is saved to backman.yaml in the current directory.
+The configuration is saved to `backman.yaml` in the current directory.

 ### Configuration ###
 `backman` stores its configuration in a `backman.yaml` configuration file (Backfile):